Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

     You just stumbled into an **Experimental** mechanic!
 This game material made by me, and is heavily inspired by Darkest Dungeon 1 and Darkest Dungeon 2.
 For now, only for use by the DM and will occur within a number of encounters to make combat more exiting.

-Got it — you want this to be punchier, clearer, and easier to digest at a glance.
-Here’s a revised version styled more like *official modules or rulebooks*, with bolded triggers, concise bullet points, and clear sectioning for player readability.

----

 # Resolve

 *“If death won’t get you, the madness will.” — Common saying in Antares*